compintell/Mooncake.jl/README.md

 prep = prepare_gradient(f, backend, x)
 gradient(f, prep, backend, x)
 ```
-You should expect that the first time you run `gradient` that it will take a little bit of time, but subsequent runs should be fast.
+You should expect that `prep` takes a little bit of time to run, but that `gradient` is fast.

 We are committed to ensuring support for DifferentiationInterface, which is why we recommend using that.
-If you are interested in slightly more flexible functionality, you should consider `Mooncake.value_and_gradient!!`.
+If you are interested in interacting in a more direct fashion with `Mooncake.jl`, you should consider `Mooncake.value_and_gradient!!`.
 See its docstring for more info.

 # How it works